golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 ```

-The provided example Golem cluster config file defines a small Golem cluster with one head node
+The provided example Golem cluster config file defines a small Golem cluster with three nodes
 that is configured to autoscale to up to 10 worker nodes.

 The example cluster config file also contains payment information.
 As a default it runs for free on Golem testnet - it should be enough to try it out (which is all we are supporting for now).
+The availability of the testnet machines might cap the size of your cluster.

 If you want more details about the config file, check out the [cluster yaml reference](/docs/creators/ray/cluster-yaml-reference) article.